A short introduction to Monstrous Moonshine: Complex tori, rank-2 lattices and modularity

-A (compact) \textit{complex torus} is a \textit{quotient} $\mathbb{C}/\Lambda$.
-Topologically indeed, $\mathbb{C}/\Lambda(\omega_1,\omega_2)$ is a torus, obtained as one glues together the opposite sides of the parallelogram with vertices $0,\omega_1$ and $\omega_2$, paying attention to preserve the orientation of each side.
-The gluing of the first couple of edges yields a cylinder, and then the gluing of the second, an objet that typically has the shape of the surface of a donut, that is, a \textit{torus}.
+A (compact one-dimensional) \textit{complex torus} is a \textit{quotient} $\mathbb{C}/\Lambda$.
+Topologically $\mathbb{C}/\Lambda(\omega_1,\omega_2)$ is indeed the torus one obtains by gluing together the opposite sides of the parallelogram with vertices $0,\omega_1$ and $\omega_2$, with the same orientation.
+Gluing the first pair of edges yields a cylinder, and the second, a \textit{torus}.

-There is a \textit{single topological torus}, meaning that any torus can be mapped to a reference one by continuous deformations that do not tear the surface up.
-These deformations are called \textit{homeomorphisms} (the ancien greek translation of \textit{transformations that preserve the shape}).
-There is also a notion of \textit{complex isomorphism} (also called \textit{conformal isomorphism}), that is more constraining than homeomorphism, since that on top of having not to tear the surface up, they also have to \textit{preserve the angles} at each point, as the surface is deformed.
-Subsequently, there might be more than one complex torus (that are necessarily homeomorphic, but still not conformally equivalent).
+There is only one \textit{topological torus}, meaning that any torus can be deformed into any other continuously, that is, without tearing the surface.
+These deformations are called \textit{homeomorphisms}. \textit{Complex isomorphism} (also called \textit{conformal isomorphisms}) are more constraining than homeomorphisms, since on top of being homeomorphisms, they must also \textit{preserve the angles} at each point.
+Subsequently, there might be more than one complex isomorphism class of tori up to complex isomorphisms.